ember-template-lint/ember-template-lint/docs/rule/no-curly-component-invocation.md

 # no-curly-component-invocation

-:white_check_mark: The `extends: 'recommended'` property in a configuration file enables this rule.
+✅ The `extends: 'recommended'` property in a configuration file enables this rule.

-:wrench: The `--fix` option on the command line can automatically fix some of the problems reported by this rule.
+🔧 The `--fix` option on the command line can automatically fix some of the problems reported by this rule.

 There are two ways to invoke a component in a template: curly component syntax (`{{my-component}}`), and angle bracket syntax (`<MyComponent />`).
 The